'They'll burn with their house': Behind the decision to defy evacuation orders as flames approach | CBC News

 Around 100 François Lake residents are staying behind to defend their homes as three wildfires approach

-Packed in the gymnasium of Grassy Plains School, fire management specialist Dana Hicks addressed a crowd of 100 or so residents of the south side of François Lake who have chosen not to obey an evacuation order.
+Packed in the gymnasium of Grassy Plains School, fire management specialist Dana Hicks addressed a crowd of 100 or so residents of the south side of François Lake, B.C., who have chosen not to obey an evacuation order.

 Of the roughly 800 people who were told to leave Aug.
 9, roughly 100 people have chosen to stay.

-"I recognize that you're fighting for your livelihood and your dreams, and I understand that," Hicks said, pausing for emphasis.
+"I recognize that you're fighting for your livelihood and your dreams, and I understand that," Hicks said at the Monday meeting, pausing for emphasis.

 "But helicopters, bulldozers — nothing will be able to save us if these fires start to move."